rk-10/CRUD-APP/README.md

 # CRUD-APP

-# Details
+# Description
 A simple node.js express app which lets a user create,read,update,delete(CRUD) employee data into/from mongo db(noSql database) with Authentication.

 This app shows what goes behind the scenes when a user registers and logs in using a jason web token(JWT) to gain access to the data base.
 After gaining access, the user can perfom 4 operations:
 1. Create an entry for a new employee.
 2. Read an employees data.
 3. Update an emloyee data.
 4. Delete an employee data.

 # Requirements
 1. Nodejs